 Both at home and in the workplace, Christmas decorations are common, particularly the sapin de Noël – the Christmas tree – with fruit, ribbons and toys hung from them.

 Each country celebrates its own distinct holidays, which not only affect business but also their culture.
 These celebrations, in fact, are a colourful demonstration of a nation’s cultural values and customs.
-Understanding and observing these is one of the key aspects of intercultural communication and awareness.
+Understanding and observing cross-cultural differences is one of the key aspects of intercultural communication and awareness.